 Other services host your terms and conditions page on their site, and they charge a monthly fee.
 This system may work for some business models, but we prefer Termsfeed’s pricing.

 Our team was impressed by the quality of the policy.
-The document was well-written and allows you to easily add clauses for common situations such as user accounts, subscriptions, intellectual property rights, among others.
+The document was well-written and allows you to easily add customized terms for common situations such as user accounts, subscriptions, intellectual property rights, among others.

 - Easy to use